The IBJJF rules applies to GI and NOGI training.

 Brown belt and Black belts are allowed knee bar, toe hold, knee slicers.

-If you are a white belt, blue or purple, you can only do such leg submissions against a brown and black belt at OUR club.
+If you are a white belt, blue or purple, you can straight ankle lock for the leg lock category.

-So basically, the higher belt IBJJF rules competition applies when you roll in our club.
+So basically, the lower belt IBJJF rules competition applies when you roll in our club.

-The brown and black belt can in return apply such leg lock to lower belts (white, blue, purple).
+The brown and black belt can in return apply such leg lock to lower belts but they need to agree with their training partners prior rolling.

 Always ask first if you are visiting.